blizwing/WebToEpub/readme.md

 ### How to use for site that there is no specific parser for:

 See: https://github.com/dteviot/WebToEpub/wiki/FAQ#how-to-convert-a-new-site-using-the-default-parser

+### How to configure parallel chapter downloads:

+WebToEpub can download multiple chapters simultaneously to speed up the overall download process while respecting rate limits to avoid overwhelming websites.

+#### Adjusting Settings:

+1. Click on the WebToEpub icon to open the extension popup
+2. Click the **"Advanced Options"** button to expand advanced settings
+3. Scroll down to find the download settings section
+4. Configure the following options:
+   - **Max concurrent chapter downloads**: Set how many chapters can download at the same time (range: 1-10, default: 3)
+   - **Delay per chapter in ms**: Set the minimum delay between starting each chapter download (default: 500ms)
+   - **Override Default Minimum Delay**: Check this to override the parser's built-in minimum delay

+#### Recommended Settings:

+**For fast, permissive sites:**
+- Max concurrent downloads: 5-10
+- Delay per chapter: 200-300ms

+**For sites with rate limiting (recommended default):**
+- Max concurrent downloads: 3
+- Delay per chapter: 500ms

+**For strict sites or if you experience 403/429 errors:**
+- Max concurrent downloads: 1 (sequential downloading)
+- Delay per chapter: 1000-2000ms

+#### How it works:

+Instead of downloading chapters one after another, WebToEpub now starts multiple downloads in parallel:

+- **Sequential (old behavior)**: Chapter 1 → wait → Chapter 2 → wait → Chapter 3
+- **Parallel (new behavior)**: Chapter 1, 2, 3 all start with delays between starts, then download simultaneously

+This significantly reduces total download time while still respecting rate limits by controlling:
+1. How many chapters download at once (concurrency limit)
+2. The minimum time between starting each download (rate limit delay)

+#### Notes:

+- Some parsers have site-specific defaults that override user settings for optimal compatibility
+- If you experience download errors, reduce the concurrent downloads or increase the delay
+- The rate limiting delay is applied between starting downloads, not their completion

 ### How to create Parsers for new sites